Updated: 4 days ago

 Make your own Vegan Pan-Fried Scallion and Toasted Sesame Buns from scratch!
-These are really fluffy, fragrant, and so satisfying.
+They’re light and fluffy buns with a crispy bottom.
+In each bite you’ll get an aromatic blend of scallions, sesame seeds, and five spice powder.
 These are also called ‘Hua Juan Bao’, which literally translates to Flower Buns.

 This recipe makes a dozen of these buns and I shared them with my family.
 They were a hit!
 My dad even said these reminded him of the buns from Taiwan, which can possibly be the biggest compliment especially since it’s coming from my dad who can be the biggest critic!